Leider2210/Leider2210/README.md

 - 👋 Hi, I’m @Leider2210
-- 👀 I’m interested in aprender
+- 👀 I’m interested in aprender programacion
-- 🌱 I’m currently learning futbolista
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...